DominusKelvin/dominuskelvin.dev/src/pages/blog/understanding-astro-components.md

 ```

 ## Conclusion

-Astro components really improves the DX of writing MPAs as we have been so used to doing in SPA frameworks like Vue, React or Svelte.
-In this article we took an high level look at Astro components, how it is both similar and different from other frameworks' components.
+Astro components improve the DX of writing MPAs as we have been so used to doing in SPA frameworks like Vue, React, or Svelte.
+In this article, we took a high-level look at Astro components, and how it is both similar and different from other frameworks' components.